-Brining works via the processes of osmosis and the tendency for adjacent mediums to equalize their level of salinity.
+Brining works via the osmosis processes and the tendency for adjacent mediums to equalize their salinity level.
 In a nutshell, the turkey will absorb some of the water and consequently will be moister.
-For a 12 16 lb. turkey use two cups of kosher salt, or one cup of table salt for every 2 gallons of water.
+For a 12 16 lb. turkey, use two cups of kosher salt or one cup of table salt for every 2 gallons of water.

 Chef Nelson - "I always try to brine my turkey before roasting, smoking or frying.
-Brining the turkey adds flavor, moisture and improves tenderness and texture.
-A basic recipe for brine is 1 gallon of water, 1 cup of kosher salt, ½ cup granulated sugar and ½ cup of brown sugar.
+Brining the turkey adds flavor, and moisture and improves tenderness and texture.
+A basic brine recipe is 1 gallon of water, 1 cup of kosher salt, ½ cup granulated sugar and ½ cup of brown sugar.

 Combine the ingredients and stir to dissolve the sugars and salt.
-(NOTE: I keep a 1-quart size version of this recipe in my fridge at home for chicken and pork preparations.)
-You can add other ingredients to your brine right before you use, like sliced garlic, peppercorns, honey, fresh herbs, etc.
+(NOTE: I keep a 1-quart version of this recipe in my fridge at home for chicken and pork preparations.)
+You can add other ingredients to your brine right before you use it, like sliced garlic, peppercorns, honey, fresh herbs, etc.

-Cover the bird with brine in a non-reactive container of glass, plastic or stainless steel.
+Cover the bird with brine in a non-reactive glass, plastic or stainless steel container.
 A Coleman cooler works great.
 The bird must be kept cold during the brining process.
 A large turkey should sit in the brine for a good twelve hours.
-Birds need to be fresh of thoroughly thawed for brining.
+Birds need to be fresh and thoroughly thawed for brining.
 So plan ahead.

 Chef Leslie - "Brine the Bird!
-It stays super-moist, and much more flavorful.
-By far the best bird Ive ever had has been a brined bird.
-Brining is essentially a marinade, high in salt, with sugar, spices, and herbs.
+It stays super-moist and much more flavorful.
+By far, the best bird I've ever had has been a brined bird.
+Brining is a marinade, high in salt, with sugar, spices, and herbs.

 Brining hydrates the cells of the muscle.
 The salt content of the brine is higher than the muscle cells, and this saline contrast forces the salt into the cell by osmosis.
-The salt draws the water and flavorings in with it, resulting in a moist, flavorful bird.
+The salt draws the water and flavorings in, resulting in a moist, flavorful bird.
 The salt also denatures the protein of the muscle, which essentially re-configures the protein to hold more water."